Back to all guides

 The U.S. Small Business Administration says AI can help small businesses with efficiency, customer service, marketing, cybersecurity, and other operations, while owners still need to understand how the technology works and where the risks are: AI for small business.

-This is why the AI vs automation guide matters.
+The AI vs automation guide helps sort the work.
 Some steps need simple rules.
 Some need AI assistance.
 Some need a person.
 A business that can separate those categories will roll out AI more safely than a business that treats every workflow like a chatbot experiment.

 Trend 8: Small Teams Need Measurement, Not Hype